 Other benefits to investing with the TSP are the rock-bottom expenses associated with the program.
-The expense ratio for the TSP is about as low as you will find anywhere, amounting to approximately 0.015%.
+The expense ratio for the TSP is about as low as you can find anywhere, amounting to approximately 0.015%.

-Low expense ratios help members keep more of their hard-earned dollars invested, rather than paying that money to expensive mutual fund managers.
-This is especially valuable since the TSP also offers target date funds with exceptionally well designed glide paths that ramp down risk as you near retirement.
+Low expense ratios help members keep more of their hard-earned dollars invested rather than paying that money to expensive mutual fund managers.
+That proves especially valuable since the TSP also offers target-date funds designed to ramp down risk as you near retirement.

 The TSP offers different investment options, depending on your risk tolerance and the number of years until you retire.
 Participants can invest in one or multiple funds to further diversify across a range of investments.